This article will detail how to upgrade your DNN instance to a new version of DNN.

 - When activating the license for the test site, set Activation Type to Development.

-Even if your site is a web farm, only one server is required for the test environment.
-To avoid conflicts in a web farm, the upgrade is performed only with a single server enabled.
+- Even if your site is a web farm, only one server is required for the test environment.
+To avoid conflicts in a web farm, the upgrade should be performed with only one server enabled.

 If you decide to simply use the upgraded test site as your new live site, you can point the live URL to the new location, or you can copy the files and the database from the test site to the live site.
 This is ideal if the live site was not significantly changed during the testing period; however, issues related to permissions or the environment could occur.